Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev/README.md

 #### `funkySetLagrangianField` does not load fluid fields correctly

 Fields were loaded but went out of scope before being usable.
 Fixed

+#### For `patch`-expressions `mapped` did not lookup on another mesh

+Until now `mapped(D)` for patches that mapped to another mesh only worked if the field `D` existed on both meshes and was of the same type.
+The reason is that the first lookup was done on the original mesh while the value was then fetched (correctly) from the other mesh.
+This has now been fixed by makeing sure that the lookup occurs on the other mesh as well

+The same is of course true for `mappedInternal`

 ### Internals (for developers)